Pedagogical Approach to Sport Education

 About the Author

 Nika Harper is a freelancer, graduated from the University of West London.
-Dedicated psychology teacher who believes that every student must understand the importance of psychology in their everyday lives.
+A dedicated psychology teacher who believes that every student must understand the importance of psychology in their everyday lives.
 Well-acquainted with the requirements of teaching and coaching in handling a class of students.
-In addition, she is a qualified and certified specialist in personal coaching and home tuition.
+Also, she is a qualified and certified specialist in personal coaching and home tuition.

 The following Sports Coach pages provide additional information on this topic: